estevanmaito/front-end-quiz/solutions/css.md

 ### 3) Describe Floats and how they work.

 Float is a CSS positioning property.
-The element it's aplied to is taken from the normal flow of the page, though still remaining a part of the flow, contrary to absolute positioning.
+The element it's applied to is taken from the normal flow of the page, though still remaining a part of the flow, contrary to absolute positioning.

 Read more: https://css-tricks.com/all-about-floats/